ThreeLittleBirdsContainerized/todo-app/README.md

 ### Database setup

-- Install MySQL and run the server on the port 3306 (on Ubuntu `sudo apt-get install mysql-server`)
+- Install MySQL and run the server on the port 3306 (on Ubuntu `sudo apt-get install mysql-server` and `sudo mysql_secure_installation utility` to setupt the password for root)
 - access to the db using `mysql -u root -p`
 - Create an user with
   ```